Tokkojin/intern_calendar/README.md

-# Intern Calendar Project for Hackathon 2017.
+# InternMatch Project for Hackathon 2017.

-**App** is the front end user interface where interns will go to add events, check out events, etc.
+**App** is the front end user interface where interns will go to fill out questionaire and view the results.

 **Services** are the back end elements called by App.